Space9999/Math-Representations/README.md

   - XYZ Vector: A representation of a 3d vector

 Polygons:
-  - regularPolygons: A representation of any regular polygon
+  - regularPolygon: A representation of any regular polygon